 - Explore the positive and negative effects of providing military and foreign aid on military effectiveness, regime stability, and corruption in partner states.

 - Explore the strategic consequences of prolonged U.S. military action, including blowback, entrapment, terrorist proliferation, and spiral dynamics with potential rivals.

 - Examine social/political/economic/humanitarian effects of long-term conflict on local populations.
 Explore local populations’ perception of the United States in countries that were targets of U.S. armed interventions.

 - Examine the financial costs of military ventures in the Middle East, including the overall share of the Pentagon’s defense spending dedicated to fighting in Middle Eastern conflicts.

-- Explore the political and foreign policy processes which impact the U.S.’s continued participation in Middle Eastern conflicts despite successive presidents questioning military intervention.
+- Explore the political and foreign policy processes that impact the United States’ continued participation in Middle Eastern conflicts despite successive presidents questioning military intervention.

 - Explore the benefits and risks of a U.S. military withdrawal on the stability of the region, including the impact on local conflicts and Middle Eastern politics, as well as how alternative means such as intelligence cooperation and diplomacy can meet U.S. objectives.

 We are open to other research proposals that fit these general themes.